KingCrab84/kingsworldrecords/README.md

 * Two Javascript Page * Contains: * Variables, including arrays with object * Event listeners * if/else if statements * For Loops * Functions * Local Storage set and get

 ## Credits
-For code insperation, help and advice:
+For code inspiration, help and advice:
 * Simen Daehlin
 * Che Long Tran